 Enrollment in Selective Institutions

 In 2015-16, over half of all undergraduates attending public and private nonprofit institutions were enrolled in moderately selective colleges and universities (56.9 percent).
 A larger share of Asian and international students attended very selective institutions than all other groups.
 Moreover, these two student groups were the least likely to be enrolled in open admissions institutions.
-Conversely, Hispanic and Native Hawaiian or other Pacific Islander students were more likely to be enrolled in open admissions institutions.
-The proportion of Black students enrolled in minimally selective institutions was more than twice the proportion of White and almost three times the proportion of Asian students enrolled in those institutions.
+Conversely, Hispanic or Latino and Native Hawaiian or other Pacific Islander students were more likely to be enrolled in open admissions institutions.
+The proportion of Black or African American students enrolled in minimally selective institutions was more than twice the proportion of White and almost three times the proportion of Asian students enrolled in those institutions.

 U.S. Department of Education, National Postsecondary Student Aid Study, 2016